 What happens when you visit a URL

-So, you fire up your favourite browser and visit a webpage.
+So, you fire up your favorite browser and visit a webpage.
 From the moment you hit the Enter key to when you finally see the page displayed, the following things happen:

 DNS (Domain Name System) is a core Internet service that maps computer names (like www.pressidium.com) into IP addresses.
 IP addresses are what Internet-connected computers understand and can connect to.
 We’ll explore what it is and how it works in our next post.